 Courses should not be assigned an ID number containing an alphabetic suffix character unless the course is part of a sequence (V01A, V01B, etc.), related to another course with the same numeric designation (e.g., a lab course V01L affiliated with a lecture course V01), or a special version of an existing course (e.g., a suffix of "H" for an honors course).
 There should not be a course numbered V01A unless there is also a V01B course in the same discipline.
+Students often assume that a course with a suffix of "A" is a prerequisite to a course with the same number but a suffix of "B," which can adversely affect enrollment in the "B" course even if a prerequisite relationship does not exist.
+The suffixes "A" and "B" are therefore best avoided when there is no prerequisite relationship between the two courses.
+Suffixes may be combined, e.g., CHEM V01AL and CHEM V01BL are sequential courses but also laboratory courses.
 Due to student information system (SIS) and repeatability issues, a course number that is retired (e.g., due to a course inactivation) must not be reassigned to another course unless that course is substantially similar (in content or purpose) to the course that was retired, (i.e., a course reactivation).
 Unless Title 5 permits repeatability (which is rare), a retired course ID number should not be reassigned to a new or reactivated course if a student who successfully completed the old course before it was retired would be allowed to re-enroll in the new version of the course.
+Using the same course ID number would cause the SIS to block the student's re-enrollment.

-15. Repeatability Families
+16. Repeatability Families

 From time to time, courses may be added or removed from the repeatability families established in accordance with the Credit Course Repetition Guidelines.
 The Curriculum Committee has authorized the Curriculum Technical Review and Prerequisites Workgroup to recommend whether the repeatability information in the catalog pertaining to all courses affected by such changes may be modified administratively (that is, without revising the COR through the CMS-supported review and approval process).
 The Curriculum Technical Review and Prerequisites Workgroup should consider the age (time since last approval) of each affected COR when it makes its recommendations.
 An affected COR that is near or over five years in age should be recommended to undergo the full review and approval process.
 The Curriculum Committee makes the final decision for each recommended course.
+Curriculum Committee approval date: 17 April 2018.

-16. Special Orders
+17. Parliamentary Authority and Special Orders

 The Curriculum Committee Charter specifies that Robert's Rules of Order constitutes the parliamentary authority for meetings of the Curriculum Committee.
+However, whenever Robert's Rules conflicts with the Ralph M. Brown Act, then the applicable Brown Act provisions, which have the force of law, shall prevail.

 Robert's Rules allow for local variances as well as parliamentary mechanisms for suspending the rules or adopting new ones when local custom and/or special situations call for this.
-By custom, due to the relatively small size of the body, the Curriculum Committee generally adheres to the less formal rules that apply to "committees" (as that term is defined in Robert's Rules), except that we still require motions to be seconded.
+By custom, due to the relatively small size of the body, the Curriculum Committee generally adheres to the less formal rules that apply to "committees" (as that term is defined in Robert's Rules), except that the body still requires motions to be seconded, and it permits the introduction of motions to extend or limit debate (specifically including "moving the question," also informally known as "calling the question").
 In addition, the Curriculum Committee has accepted the following variances (and possibly others not explicitly identified here):